By: Daliah Merzaban

 Faith comes first in my discovery of fulfilment each day because it is the common thread weaving together all of the other components.
 [Read more: Articles of Faith]

 I have a sister who is many years younger than I am.
 During her teens in Canada, I was away a good deal of time pursuing a journalism career in Egypt and then Dubai.
 This gave us very little chance to bond during her formative years and I could sense the void whenever we were together.
 Almost three years ago, that changed.
 She came to live with me and found a job in the same city, and in the time since we formed that bond I had missed out on earlier.
 Her presence transformed my cold, indifferent world away from home into a place that was quite suddenly full of closeness and meaning.
 I started to see my surroundings differently and the soul-less city began to feel more like a soulful home than just a place I was working.
 There are few greater blessings than developing and treasuring one’s bond with parents and siblings.
-[Click here to learn more about family in Islam.]
+Learn about the importance of family in Islam

 I’m very blessed to have such friends.
 My loyalties to those who have entered my heart are immense and boundless.
 Even if we may be separated by physical distance, I expect these bonds are ones I will make every effort to keep alive in the years to come.